DinoChiesa/Apigee-Java-WsSec-Signature-2/README.md

      </wsse:SecurityTokenReference>
    </KeyInfo>
   ```
+  Use this if you plan to share the certificate with the receiver, and the receiver will
+  verify the certificate via  the thumbprint.
+There is no way to embed a SHA256 thumbprint of the certificate, today.

 * `issuer_serial` (common with WCF) gives you a `SecurityTokenReference` with an identification of an X509 cert, like this: